omerakhan/MoviePicker/README.md

-Simple randomizer app that choose movie to watch
+Simple randomizer app that chooses what movie to watch